matomo-org/developer-documentation/docs/generated/master/Piwik/DataAccess/LogAggregator.md

 Additional data can be selected through the `$additionalSelects` parameter.

-_Note: The metrics returned by this query can be customized by the `$metrics` parameter._
+_Note: The metrics calculated by this query can be customized by the `$metrics` parameter._

 #### Signature